timmypotts/chinook-api/README.md

 # Chinook Api

 This is a Node/Express API that interacts with a postgreSQL database.
 The base URL is `http://crud.timpotts.xyz/api`.
+It is currently being managed with PM2 on an AWS EC2 instance.
 From there you may add queries to interact with that database.

 ## Installation